-To help meet the need for advanced education for preachers and church leaders, a graduate program offering the Master of Ministry and Master of Arts degrees was added in 2000.
-In January 2001, the institution changed its name to Heritage Christian University to reflect more accurately its status as offering both graduate and undergraduate degrees.
-On August 18, 2001 the first graduates completed the Master’s program and received their degrees.
-In the fall of 2011 the university initiated a Master of Divinity degree program with emphasis on small church growth.
+To help meet the need for advanced education for preachers and church leaders, a graduate program offering Master of Ministry and Master of Arts degrees was added in 2000.
+In January 2001, the institution changed its name to Heritage Christian University to reflect more accurately its status as offering both undergraduate and graduate degrees.
+In August 2001, the first graduates were awarded their master’s degrees.
+In 2011, the university initiated a Master of Divinity program with emphasis on small church growth.

 Heritage Christian University is properly constituted, authorized, and operated as a non-profit organization and is officially recognized by both state and federal authorities.
 A Board of Directors governs the university through its Constitution and Bylaws.
-Heritage Christian University are accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE).
-Initial accreditation was achieved in 1988.
-Accreditation was reaffirmed for a ten year period in 2009.
-In 2011 HCU was acknowledged as a Military Friendly School, one of the Service Members Opportunity Colleges, and a Yellow Ribbon School.
+Heritage Christian University was initially accredited by the Commission on Accreditation of the Association for Biblical Higher Education in 1988.
+Accreditation was reaffirmed for a ten-year period in 2009.
+In 2011, HCU was acknowledged as a Military Friendly School, one of the Service Members Opportunity Colleges, and as a Yellow Ribbon School.
 The Internal Revenue Service recognizes the university as a tax exempt organization, 501(c)(3), eligible to receive tax-deductible gifts.

 Alumni of the Year

 Beginning in 1985, the University’s Alumni Association began to award an annual “Alumnus of the Year” Award.
 The following individuals have been named “Alumnus of the Year”: